by Calculated Risk on 5/06/2019 09:01:00 AM

 Today, the Data & Analytics division of Black Knight, Inc. released its latest Mortgage Monitor Report, based upon the company’s industry-leading mortgage performance, housing and public records datasets.
-This month, leveraging its McDash loan-level mortgage performance data in combination with the Black Knight Home Price Index (HPI), the company revisited the home price and affordability landscape.
-As Black Knight’s Data & Analytics Division President Ben Graboske explained, home prices continued their trend of deceleration in March, but lower interest rates over the past three months have brought affordability to its best point in more than a year.Click on graph for larger image.
+This month, by leveraging its McDash loan-level mortgage performance data in combination with public property records, Black Knight undertook an analysis of mortgage servicer retention rates by looking at consecutive mortgages on a single property before and after a refinance transaction.
+As Black Knight’s Data & Analytics Division President Ben Graboske explained, retention rates – the share of borrowers who remain with their prior servicer post-refinance – have reached record lows, creating serious challenges in an ever more competitive marketplace.Click on graph for larger image.

-Here is a graph from the Mortgage Monitor that shows the National delinquency rate over time.
+Here is a graph from the Mortgage Monitor that shows the Q1 90 day National delinquency inventory over time.

 From Black Knight:

 • 90-day delinquencies are down 4% YTD in 2019 and have fallen below 500K for the first time since 2006The second graph shows foreclosure sales over time: